-Scope Content Please explain Row 1 Company- wide Commitment to eliminate conversion of natural ecosystems Commitment to no land clearance by burning or clearcutting Commitment to eliminate deforestation Commitment to no deforestation, to no planting on peatlands i.
+Description of forests-related performance standards for direct operations Description of forests-related standards for procurement i.
 Mechanisms: PepsiCo's standards are based on international conventions and reference best practices established by forest-related initiatives and industry groups.
-Specific to forests-related issues, PepsiCo's publicly available Forestry Stewardship Policy and Land Policy are important components of the more comprehensive PepsiCo Responsible Sourcing Guidelines, which applies to all PepsiCo global operations and global supply chains from direct supplier to source.
-Details in these policies regarding our operational standards, references, targets and business context demonstrate a robust framework to help achieve our goal of zero deforestation in our Company-owned and - operated facilities and global supply chains from direct and to no exploitation (NDPE)Commitment to remediation, restoration and/or compensation of past harmsCommitment to protect rights and livelihoods of local communitiesCommitment to transparencyCommitment to align with the SDGsDescription of business dependency on forestsRecognition of potential business impact on forests and other natural ecosystemsDescription of forest risk commodities, parts of the business, and stages of value- chain covered by the policyList of timebound milestones and targetsDescription of forests- related performance standards for direct operationsDescription of forests- related standards for procurement supplier to source.
-Additionally, our Human Rights policy specifies access to remedies.
+Specific to forests-related issues, PepsiCo's publicly available Stewardships of Forests and Natural Ecosystems Stewardship Policy and Land Policy are important components of the more comprehensive PepsiCo Responsible Sourcing Guidelines, which applies to all PepsiCo global operations and global supply chains from direct supplier to source.
+Details in these policies regarding our operational standards, references, targets and business context demonstrate a robust framework to help achieve our goal of zero deforestation in our company-owned and -operated facilities and global supply chains from direct supplier to source.
+Additionally, our Human Rights Policy specifies access to remedies.
 For example, PepsiCo aims to comply with across all commodities: (i) comply with applicable legal requirements of each country in which we operate and from which we source; (ii) No further development on High Carbon Stock Forests; (iii) No further development on High Conservation Values Forests; (iv) No new conversion of peatlands; and (v) Free, Prior and Informed Consent as outlined in our Land Policy.
-In addition, PepsiCo intends to: (i) Engage with appropriate industry and other groups to improve our understanding of deforestation issues, adapt our policy and achieve our goals; (ii) Provide appropriate grievance mechanisms for suppliers to report suspected breaches; (iii) Leverage our Supplier Code of Conduct as a means of communicating PepsiCo's Forestry Stewardship Policy and associated targets to our suppliers; and (iv) Periodically report on our performance against this policy and its associated targets.
-Our policies reflect PepsiCo's target to doing business the right way and transparently communicating to stakeholders our responsibility to ensure that we and our suppliers practice responsible forestry stewardship Policy governance: The Public Policy & Government Affairs group reviews policies every two years and amends them as appropriate.
-Relevant policies are available via our Sustainable Sourcing page: https://www.pepsico.com/our- impact/esg-topics-a-z/sustainable-sourcing
+In addition, PepsiCo intends to: (i) Engage with appropriate industry and other groups to improve our understanding of deforestation issues, adapt our policy and achieve our goals; (ii) Provide appropriate grievance mechanisms for suppliers to report suspected breaches; (iii) Leverage our Supplier Code of Conduct as a means of communicating PepsiCo's Stewardship of Forests and Natural Ecosystems Policy and associated targets to our suppliers; and (iv) Periodically report on our performance against this policy and its associated targets.
+Our policies reflect PepsiCo's target to doing business the right way and transparently communicating to stakeholders our responsibility to ensure that we and our suppliers practice responsible forestry stewardship.